Sam-Marx/Amaterasu/README.md

 ```

 ## show help
 - show help:      print this help message.
 - exit:           leave the program.
 - use:            use module.
 - show modules:   show modules.
 - clear (or cls): clear the terminal.
 - update:         update the framework.
 - show author:    about Amaterasu's creator.
+- show banners:   show a banner

 ## Available modules:
 - get whois information